 Once you have your colour scheme, make sure that you use the colour throughout the room, not just on the wall.
 So, let’s say you’ve opted for bold green paint, make sure it’s continued into the towels, furniture or accessories.

 If you like the idea of calming and relaxing room, neutrals are a good way to go, but there are still some rules of distribution.
 Never just opt for one colour, this will make the room seem bland and boring.
-But you can mix two neutrals, this time working with a 70:30 proportion.
+Instead, try mixing 2 neutrals, this time working with a 70:30 proportion.

 A darker colour, such as this Midnight Blue paint, can work well if used carefully